 This blog is called “phuong goes” because: 1) I go many places, 2) I am going to do the things I set out to do.

-In the future, I want to be impact and improve U.S.-Asia Pacific relations as an international arbitrator.
+In the future, I want to improve U.S.-Asia Pacific relations as an international arbitrator.

 I am passionate about pushing equality, sustainability, human rights, institutional reform, international conflict resolution, and diversity in the work place!